 Although we knew it was going to be an incredibly long day (flight home not til past midnight) we both agreed we had to make the most of this last day so we were up and out by 06:30 and rewarded with the most glorious dawn sky.

-And we were straight back with the cubs
+And we were straight back with the cubs.

-Judging by Mum's expression, her cub's claws are still very sharp despite his young age
+Judging by Mum's expression, her cub's claws are still very sharp despite his young age.

 That's one very full tummy (at first I thought she was pregnant, then I look at the rear end - ooops!)

-Another Widowbird but this one wouldn't move off the Datura (a real pest of a plant)
+Another Widowbird but this one wouldn't move off the Datura (a real pest of a plant).

-Cheetah on the look out once again
+Cheetah on the lookout once again.

-We headed to part of the conservancy we hadn't been to before and came across another cheetah who had been successful
+We headed to part of the conservancy we hadn't been to before and came across another cheetah who had been successful.

-The lovely Moses, we're sure he'll make a great guide
+The lovely Moses, we're sure he'll make a great guide.

-I spent a ridiculous length of time trying to get some decent ostrich shots, but this is the best I could do.
+Back in the truck I spent a ridiculous length of time trying to get some decent ostrich shots, but this is the best I could do.

 We drove through the optimistically named Leopard Grove, but unfortunately only saw a Rock Hyrax (nearest living relative of the elephant).